-Summary of Abeona Therapeutics Inc. 2023 Equity Incentive Plan
+Summary of the Amended and Restated 2023 Equity Incentive Plan

-The material terms of the 2023 Equity Incentive Plan are summarized below.
-A copy of the full text of the 2023 Equity Incentive Plan is attached to this proxy statement as Appendix A. This summary of the 2023 Equity Incentive Plan is not intended to be a complete description of the 2023 Equity Incentive Plan and is qualified in its entirety by the actual text of the 2023 Equity Incentive Plan to which reference is made.
-Capitalized terms used, but not defined, in the following summary have the meaning assigned to those terms in the 2023 Equity Incentive Plan.
+The material terms of the Amended and Restated 2023 Equity Incentive Plan are summarized below.
+This summary of the Amended and Restated 2023 Equity Incentive Plan is not intended to be a complete description of the Amended and Restated 2023 Equity Incentive Plan and is qualified in its entirety by the actual text of the Amended and Restated 2023 Equity Incentive Plan attached hereto as Appendix A. Capitalized terms used, but not defined, in the following summary have the meaning assigned to those terms in the Amended and Restated 2023 Equity Incentive Plan.